MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

    >_HortonWorks Data Platform User Alert!_ &nbsp; Both DeployR and the [HDP Resource Manager](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.0/bk_HDP_Reference_Guide/content/yarn-ports.html) use the same default port of 8050.
 To avoid conflicts, you can [change the DeployR port](deployr-admin-diagnostics-troubleshooting.md#changeport).

-1. If you want to **use a PostgreSQL database** locally or remotely instead of the default local H2 database, configure that as [described here](#postgresql).
+1. If you want to **use a PostgreSQL database** locally or remotely instead of the default local H2 database, configure it as [described here](#postgresql).

 1. If you want to **provision DeployR on Azure or AWS** as described in [these steps](deployr-admin-install-in-cloud.md).